stratapp-ai/stratapp-ai.github.io/_blog/coronavirus-working-remotely-as-a-proactive-crisis-management-and-business-continuity-response.md

 layout: blog
 title: employees working remotely - key to succeeding that most of us leaders take for granted
-sub_heading: How to solve employees working remotely whilst building a strategic capability to scale up or down.
+sub_heading: How to solve for employees working remotely whilst building a strategic capability to scale up or down.
 video_id: ''
 banner_image: "/uploads/working remotely v2.jpg"
 slug: working remotely